 7. Huntsville, Alabama

-The Rocket City is unquestionably affordable.
+Rocket City is unquestionably affordable.
 From groceries to dining and everything else, this city rocks!
 It has a remarkable cost of living index of 59.8.
 As presented by Numbeo, this city has an average of $860.82 monthly rental rate for a one-bedroom apartment.
 Oakwood University’s tuition fee average is estimated at $16,720.
 Its annual on-campus room and board rate are at $9,700 and that’s below the average rate for colleges (which is at $10,800).

 6. Lubbock, Texas

 One of the most admirable colleges in Texas is Texas Tech University, aside from having a good reputation and a bunch of majors to choose from, the school offers $3,675 for an On-campus room and board (for double to triple occupancy).
 There is no doubt that this city has one of the most affordable housing costs in Texas.
-Average price for one-bedroom apartment rent in Lubbock is at $671.88 per month.
+The average price for one-bedroom apartment rent in Lubbock is at $671.88 per month.
 Its cost of living is at 62.4–that’s 37.6% less expensive than New York.
 Not to mention, Lubbock is one of the cities with the shortest commute.
 This city means less spending, less traffic, fewer worries, less stress!

 5. Oklahoma City

-Although the city’s cost of living index is at 61.72 which is lower than the previous city, the housing cost is one of the highest on this list.
+Although the city’s cost of living index is 61.72 which is lower than the previous city, the housing cost is one of the highest on this list.
 The city has $857.06 on the average for a one-bedroom apartment.
 Let’s take one of the major colleges in OKC, Oklahoma City University.
 On-campus room and board rate are at $8,624 for an academic year.
 But the city has a good job market with the low cost of living, proving that you can get the most of your dollars.
 There is much more to see and experience in this wonderful city.

 4. Tucson, Arizona